More Resources to Support Your 'Rockstar' Leadership Career

-These values are what you believe will drive the behaviors needed to achieve the outcomes of the business.
+These are the values you believe will drive the behaviors needed to achieve the outcomes of the business.
 Click here for tips on developing team values.

 Please don't just develop the values and then leave them on the wall.
-They must be used to guide every decision.
+You must use them to guide every decision, and to lead and engage your people.
 If you leave them on the walls, you'll create cynicism and under-performance.